 By means of Water Entry Pressure (WEP) tests -- usually measured in Bar or Pascals (Pa) -- the engineer can be confident his design could achieve the most demanding IP-Rating, IP-65.

-Marian's sales engineers understand the materials available and work closely with our supplier partners to recommend the best, most efficient, and cost effective solutions for your design.
-With our wide range of converting capabilities, we are not only able to supply complex or simple layered designs, we are also able to supply them in a lay-out or package that will aid in your product assembly.
+Marian's sales engineers understand the materials available and work closely with our supplier partners to recommend the best, most efficient, and cost-effective solutions for your design.
+With our wide range of converting capabilities, not only is Marian able to supply complex or simple layered designs, we also supply them in a layout or package that will aid in your product assembly.
 We can even quickly produce prototypes for your evaluation (next day in many cases- test us!).

 Click the button below to contact Marian and see how we can help you with your next venting solution.

 Do you like what you see and want to learn more?
-If you're interested in learning more about Marian and our wide variety of value-adding die cutting capabilities, give us a call at (800) 733-0062 or fill out our Contact Us Form and one of our material specialists will reach out to you.
-We'd love to be the solution to your next problem!
+If you're interested in learning more about Marian and our wide variety of value-adding die cutting capabilities, fill out our contact us form and one of our material specialists will reach out to you.
+We would love to be the solution to your next problem!